CredaCash/CredaCash/README.md

 ## Quick Start

-Windows executables with instructions are available at [CredaCash.com](https://CredaCash.com/software/)
+Windows evaluation executables with instructions are available at [CredaCash.com](https://CredaCash.com/software/)

 ## Building

 The CredaCash network node software is cross-platform, and has been built and tested under Windows and Linux.
-For build instructions, see the [BUILDING](https://github.com/CredaCash/network-node/blob/master/BUILDING.md) file.
+For build instructions, see the [BUILDING](https://github.com/CredaCash/CredaCash/blob/master/BUILDING.md) file.

 ## License

-This software is licensed under the [Creda Software License Agreement](https://CredaCash.com/legal/software-license-agreement/).
+This software is licensed under the [CredaCash License Agreement](https://CredaCash.com/legal/software-license-agreement/).
 This license is designed to allow anyone to freely run, modify, and redistribute the CredaCash software as long as they support the CredaCash currency on a non-discriminatory basis.

-CredaCash is a trademark of Creda Software, Inc.  US and worldwide patents pending.
+CredaCash is a trademark of Creda Foundation, Inc.